viamrobotics/docs/docs/how-tos/trigger-sync.md

 To set up conditional syncing you need to:

-1. Create or use an existing module that implements a `sensor` component that uses your custom logic to determine when to enable and disable sync.
+1. Create or use an existing module that implements a `sensor` component that uses custom logic to determine when to enable and disable sync.
    While this sensor is not sensing the time it _senses_ whether the data manager should sync or not.
 2. Change the configuration of the data manager to enable selective sync.